Vesylum/dark-souls-3-cheat-sheet/README.md

 ### Building `index.html`

 Run `npm run build` to regenerate `index.html` from `index.template.html` and `data/playthrough.json`.
-Rebuild whenever the template or playthrough data changes.
+The build script also updates the service worker's cache name using the project version and a timestamp so browsers fetch the latest assets.
+Rebuild whenever the template or playthrough data changes or cached files are updated.

 ### Themes